 One Spanish study looked at EVOO consumption and mortality in more than 40,000 people over 13 years.
-It found the overall risk of death was 26 percent lower, and the risk of death from heart disease was 46 percent lower, among those who consumed the most EVOO.
+It found the overall risk of death was 26% lower, and the risk of death from heart disease was 46% lower, among those who consumed the most EVOO.

 The team also looked at whether this benefit disappeared after a certain amount of EVOO was consumed.

 “The results were clear,” says Dr. Todorov.
-“For those eating a typical 2,000-calorie diet, overall mortality fell by 7 percent, and heart disease mortality fell by 13 percent, for every 10 grams of EVOO they consumed.”
+“For those eating a typical 2,000-calorie diet, overall mortality fell by 7%, and heart disease mortality fell by 13%, for every 10 grams of EVOO they consumed.”
 Wow.

 Because both foods are high in carbs, they are swiftly absorbed and quickly raise blood sugar.
-That’s not a good thing when you’re prediabetic or diabetic and trying to keep your glucose down.
+That’s not a good thing when you have prediabetes or diabetes and are trying to keep your glucose down.

 The first study fed five volunteers simple meals on different days after fasting all night: